HumanSignal/label-studio/docs/source/guide/install.md

 ## Install with pip

-To install Label Studio via pip, you need Python>=3.6 and run:
+To install Label Studio using pip, you need Python>=3.6 and run:
 ```bash
 pip install label-studio
 ```